A

 Geopolitical Exposure:

-• Trade Relations: Not explicitly mentioned as a material risk in the provided text.
+• Trade Relations: Not explicitly mentioned as a material risk.

-• Sanctions & Export Controls: Not explicitly mentioned as a material risk in the provided text.
+• Sanctions & Export Controls: Not explicitly mentioned as a material risk.

 Innovation & Technology Leadership